elizadawson/elizadawson.github.io/_pages/teaching.md

 author_profile: true
 ---

 My teaching experience spans undergraduate, graduate, and field-based geoscience across multiple institutions.
 I have served as a teaching assistant for courses in radar, seismic, gravity, and magnetic methods, delivered guest lectures, and taught field geophysics in environments ranging from the Mojave Desert to the Arctic.
-During my PhD at Stanford, I also served as a Graduate Teaching Liaison, leading pedagogy workshops, mentoring new TAs, and promoting inclusive teaching practices.
-These experiences shape my approach to hands-on learning, peer-to-peer engagement, and mentoring students as they connect classroom learnings with real-world problems.
+Alongside classroom and field instruction, I mentor students on research projects and contribute to community teaching development and service.
+These experiences shape my approach to hands-on learning, peer-to-peer engagement, and supporting students as they connect classroom learnings with real-world problems.

 <div style="display: flex; justify-content: center; gap: 20px; flex-wrap: wrap;">
   <img src="/images/teaching/greenland_teaching.jpeg" style="width: 50%; border-radius: 6px; box-shadow: 0 4px 12px rgba(0,0,0,0.15);">
 </div>

 ### Teaching Snapshot
-- Undergraduate and graduate geoscience courses at Stanford and the University Centre in Svalbard
+- Undergraduate and graduate geoscience courses at Stanford and the University Centre in Svalbard (UNIS)
 - Field instruction in the Mojave Desert, Svalbard, and Iceland
-- Graduate Teaching Liaison at Stanford (2019–2022)
+- Graduate Teaching Liaison at Stanford University
+- Service on the AGU Cryosphere Section Committee and Outstanding Student Presentation Awards (OSPA)
 - Guest lectures on radar methods, ice dynamics, and computational geoscience

 ### Student Mentoring